diegomura/react-pdf-site/docs/dynamic-content.md

 ### Dynamic content

-With react-pdf it is now possible to render dynamic text based on the context in which a certain element is being rendered.
+With react-pdf, now it is possible to render dynamic text based on the context in which a certain element is being rendered.
 All you have to do is to pass a function to the `render` prop of the `<Text />` or `<View />` component.
-The result will be rendered inside the text block as children.
+The result will be rendered inside the text block as a child.

 ```
 import { Document, Page } from '@react-pdf/renderer'